cegees/wc3gymnasium/README.md

 Copy/create build orders as plain text files saved with .md extension in:
 	`C:\wc3gymnasium\`
 I recommend using many line breaks and few words as needed to keep the window narrow as possible.
 Consider first practicing the build order in single player, then use list as a reference online.

-Please share build orders you make.
+Please share build orders you make!
+I have included them in the builds folder.

 There are a lot of new players wanting to learn melee and this game is very complex.
 Timely executing a build order can be 100s of MMR difference regardless of micro.
 I've been playing War3 since day 1 and this has improved my melee play a lot!